 In order to build an elite list, you must identify the area or areas where you are the expert.
-One of my areas of expertise as a content marketer is developing multimillion dollar companies with accompanying high-ranking and popular websites.
+One of my areas of expertise as a content marketer is developing multimillion dollar companies with accompanying high-ranking, popular websites with lots of search traffic.

 Step #2: Create a special landing page

 I know that you already have landing pages where you collect email leads.
 But, this one is different.

 Take the example of Kabbage.
 They created a landing page to communicate with people who wanted to sign up for small business funding as quickly as possible.

 Find your own area of expertise and build an email list focused on that area alone.
 That’s what I call an elite email list to define search traffic.

 But don’t get ahead of yourself.
 Sending people to a specific landing page means that the landing page needs to be on point.
 Don’t get people to your page just to leave them angry and agitated by its problems and (lack of) usability.